CLIMAAX/crabook/crabook/funding.md

 # Funding opportunities

-The consortium has launched the first Open Call for regions and communities to select regions and communities that will implement the CLIMAAX methodological framework and the supporting CRA toolbox to carry out their regional and local multi-risk assessments.
+The consortium has issued its first Open Call.
+This call invites regions and communities to apply to implement the CLIMAAX framework and {abbr}`CRA (Climate Risk Assessment)` toolbox for their regional and local multi-risk assessments.

-The first call is **open until 8th March 2024**.
+The first call was **open until 8th March 2024**.

 ```{image} images/open_call.jpeg
 :target: https://www.climaax.eu/fstp-open-call/